Tim Judah

-Tim Judah (born 31 March 1962) is a British writer, reporter and political analyst for The Economist.
-Judah has written several books on the geopolitics of the Balkans, mainly focusing on Serbia and Kosovo.
+Tim Judah (born 1962) is a British writer, reporter and political analyst for The Economist.
+Judah has written several books on the geopolitics of the Balkans, mainly focusing on historical and present relations between Serbia and Kosovo and Serbs and Kosovar Albanians.

-Early life
+Early life and education

 Tim Judah was born in London in 1962 and was raised in a family of Baghdadi Jewish descent whose tradition maintains they first came to Iraq from the ancient Kingdom of Judah at the time of the Babylonian Exile.
-His ancestors include Solomon Ma’tuk.
+His ancestors include Solomon Ma'tuk.

 The Judah family was later established in Calcutta as part of the Baghdadi Jewish community before migrating to Britain.

-Judah attended Charterhouse school followed by the London School of Economics.
+Judah attended Charterhouse School followed by the London School of Economics.
 He also studied at the Fletcher School of Law and Diplomacy at Tufts University.

-Based abroad as a foreign correspondent, Judah lived in Bucharest from 1990 to 1991 where he covered the fall of communism for The Times and The Economist.
-He was based in Belgrade to cover the conflicts surrounding the breakup of the former Yugoslavia.
-He returned to London in 1995 but continues to travel frequently to the Balkans.